raphaelstolt/php-jsonpatch/README.md

         $patch = new Patch($targetDocument, $patchDocument);
         $patchedDocument = $patch->apply(); // {"a":{"b":["c","d","e"],"c":["a","b"],"e":["a"]}}
+    } catch (InvalidPatchDocumentJsonException $e) {
-    } catch (InvalidJsonException $e) {
+        // Will be thrown when using invalid JSON in a patch document } catch (InvalidTargetDocumentJsonException $e) {
-        // Will be thrown when using invalid JSON in a target document or patch document } catch (InvalidOperationException $e) {
+        // Will be thrown when using invalid JSON in a target document } catch (InvalidOperationException $e) {
         // Will be thrown when using an invalid JSON Pointer operation (i.e. missing property) }